LEARNAcademy/syllabus/react/state.md

 ---
 ### Challenge: Color Box

-#### User Stories
-- As a user, I can see a white square on the screen
+- As a user, I can see a square box on the screen with a black border and a white background
-- As a user, when I click on the square the name of a color appears in the box
+- As a user, I can see the default color name "white" inside the box
-- As a user, each time I click the box I see a new color name
+- As a user, every time I click on the box the name of a different color appears
-- As a user, I can cycle through a list of color names, one per click - green, blue, yellow, red, purple, orange
+  - Possible color names: red, orange, yellow, green, blue, purple, pink
-- As a user, when I click the box, the background changes to match the name of the color name displayed in the box
+- As a user, every time I click the box instead of the color name, I see the background color in the box change to represent the color
-- As a user, I can see many color boxes on the page all acting independently of one another
+- As a user, I can see many boxes on the page all acting independently of one another

 #### Stretch
+- As a user, I can start with no boxes on the screen
+- As a user, I can see a button to add a box

-- As a user, I can see a button to add or remove color boxes
+- As a user, I can see a button to remove a box
-- As a user, when I click the add button, I can add one colorbox that acts independently of the other colorboxes
+- As a user, every time I click the add button, I can add an additional box that acts independently of the other boxes
-- As a user, when I click the remove button, I can remove one colorbox
+- As a user, every time I click the remove button, I can remove the last box in the series

 ---
 [Back to Syllabus](../README.md#unit-two-introduction-to-react)